Sphereon-Opensource/SSI-SDK/packages/did-auth-siop-op-authenticator/README.md

 ---

-**Warning: This package still is in every early development.
+**Warning: This package still is in very early development.
 Breaking changes without notice will happen at this point!**

 ---

-A Veramo operating party authentication plugin using the [Self Issued OpenID Provider v2 (SIOP)](https://github.com/Sphereon-Opensource/did-auth-siop) authentication library for having clients / people conforming to the [Self Issued OpenID Provider v2 (SIOPv2)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) and  [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) as specified in the OpenID Connect working group.
+A Veramo authentication plugin using the [Self Issued OpenID Provider v2 (SIOP)](https://github.com/Sphereon-Opensource/did-auth-siop) authentication library for having clients / people conforming to the [Self Issued OpenID Provider v2 (SIOPv2)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) and  [OpenID Connect for Verifiable Presentations (OIDC4VP)](https://openid.net/specs/openid-connect-4-verifiable-presentations-1_0.html) as specified in the OpenID Connect working group.